Approaching first LNG

 - Building a 540km buried natural gas pipeline network linking the gas fields to Gladstone.

 - Constructing a natural gas liquefaction plant on Curtis Island, near Gladstone, where the gas will be converted to LNG for export.

 Queensland Curtis LNG is one of Australia's largest capital infrastructure projects, involving US$20.4 billion of investment from 2010-14.

 The project will draw on QGC's extensive natural gas expertise and BG Group's international experience in liquefied natural gas, or LNG, at a time of rising demand for cleaner, more efficient energy.

 Importantly, QCLNG will also help to address climate change by allowing natural gas, which has the lowest carbon emissions of all fossil fuels, to be transported economically around the world.

-To watch a video about the QCLNG Project, please click here.
+Watch a video about the QCLNG Project.